 BUSINESS VISIT VISA

-The Business Visit visa is designed for non-EEA nationals who wish to come to the UK for a short stay for the purpose of undertaking business activities.
+The Business Visit visa is designed for individuals who wish to come to the UK for a short stay for the purpose of undertaking business activities.

 Requirements for a UK Business Visit visa